Serpentcult: Formation and Trident nor Fire EP (2006–2007)

 The remaining three members of the previous band decided to move forward as Serpentcult as a trio, but afterward hired Michelle Nocon as lead vocalist.
 Their name is referential to what would have been Thee Plague of Gentlemen's second album.

-Serpentcult's inaugural release was an EP titled Trident nor Fire, released on April 23, 2007, also through I Hate Records.
+Serpentcult's inaugural release was an EP titled Trident nor Fire, released on 23 April 2007, also through I Hate Records.
 The EP features three original tracks, followed by a cover of "Rainbow Demon" from Uriah Heep's album Demons and Wizards.

 In April 2007, Serpentcult performed at the Doom Shall Rise festival in Göppingen, Germany.

 Weight of Light (2008–2009)

-On April 17, 2008, Serpentcult appeared on the first day of Roadburn Festival in Tilburg, Netherlands.
+On 17 April 2008, Serpentcult appeared on the first day of Roadburn Festival in Tilburg, Netherlands.

 They released their debut full-length album, Weight of Light, in May 2008, via Rise Above Records.
 Guitarist Frédéric Caure described the title as referencing "some kind of society thing.
-It’s about going away from the normal society and going your own way in the world without having all this materialistic stuff all around you... and having your inner enlightenment.
+It's about going away from the normal society and going your own way in the world without having all this materialistic stuff all around you... and having your inner enlightenment.
 This road to inner enlightenment is very individual and very much your own thing."
 Among the album's eight tracks are "Screams from the Deep" and "Red Dawn", which are re-recordings of songs that originally appeared on Trident nor Fire.
 The album was produced at Prior Studios by Greg Chandler of Esoteric and mixed by Billy Anderson.

 Following the album's release, Serpentcult performed May 2008 dates in Germany and the Netherlands alongside UK doom metal band Warning.
-The band then held a CD release party on May 10 in Kuurne, Belgium.
-On December 13, 2008, Serpentcult played as part of the Rise Above Records' 20th Anniversary Show in London.
+The band then held a CD release party on 10 May in Kuurne, Belgium.
+On 13 December 2008, Serpentcult played as part of the Rise Above Records' 20th Anniversary Show in London.

-Serpentcult subsequently toured the United States with Zoroaster and The Gates of Slumber between August 1 and 14, 2009.
+Serpentcult subsequently toured the United States with Zoroaster and The Gates of Slumber between 1 and 14 August 2009.
 The tour started in Chicago, went through eastern Canada and eastern/mid-western United States, and concluded in Indianapolis.